If you’ve been diagnosed with lung cancer, your doctor may suggest treatment with Imfinzi.

 If you drink alcohol, ask your doctor if it’s safe to do so during Imfinzi treatment.

 Pregnancy and breastfeeding

-It’s important to use birth control while receiving Imfinzi and for 3 months after you stop treatment.
+It’s important that females* use birth control while receiving Imfinzi and for 3 months after stopping treatment.
 If you’re pregnant or considering pregnancy, ask your doctor about other options that might be right for you.
 And if you become pregnant while having Imfinzi, talk with your doctor right away.

-There have been no statements from Imfinzi’s manufacturer about whether males* receiving this drug need to use birth control.
+Imfinzi’s manufacturer hasn’t stated whether males* receiving this drug need to use birth control.
 If you have questions about your birth control needs, talk with your doctor.

-It’s not known if Imfinzi can be passed into breast milk, so you shouldn’t breastfeed your child while receiving Imfinzi.
+It’s not known if Imfinzi can pass into breast milk, so you should not breastfeed a child while receiving Imfinzi.
 Be sure not to breastfeed until at least 3 months have passed since your last dose of Imfinzi.
 If you’re breastfeeding, talk with your doctor about treatment options other than Imfinzi.

-* In this article, we use the term “male” to refer to someone’s sex assigned at birth.
+* In this article, we use the terms “male” and “female” to refer to someone’s sex assigned at birth.
 For information about the difference between sex and gender, see this article.